 Once the visitor arrives at the site, an opt-in alert appears below the URL box.
 It will usually say-yourwebsite.com wants to Show Notifications.

 The visitor will have an option to Allow or Block future notifications.
 If he clicks Allow, he is a subscriber to that site’s push alerts.

-Once the user becomes a subscriber, you can now send him push alerts.
+Once the user becomes a subscriber, you can now send him some push alerts.
 These push alerts will appear in the user’s browser.
-The alert will have a title and a message, and if the user clicks on the alert, he will be taken to the specified url that is embedded within the message.
+The alert will have a title and a message, and if the user clicks on the alert, he will be taken to the specified URL that is embedded within the message.